daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA/global-artifacts/user_manual.md

 >
 > **Instructions** :
 >
-> - Navigate to the Team Proposal Generator tool within the application.
+> - Access the Team Proposal Generator tool within the application.
-> - Specify the minimum and maximum team size and the required set of skills.
+> - Define the minimum and maximum team size, along with the necessary set of skills.
-> - CLick on the "Generate Proposal" button to create a team proposal.
+> - Click the "Generate Proposal" button to generate a team proposal.

 **6. Register a vehicle | Fleet Manager**